user69hhhhh/Bruh-shosetsu-repos/README.md

-# Bruh-shosetsu-repos
-New shosetsu repo I guess
+# New Arabic extentions for shosetsu